gmartijn/repochecker/README.md

 # Repository Audit Scripts 🚀

-Welcome to **Repository Audit Scripts** – the Swiss Army knife for lazy (read: efficient) developers, DevOps gremlins, and security-conscious caffeine addicts.
-Why manually check things when a script can do it faster, better, and without reading another 400-page compliance doc?
+Welcome to **Repository Audit Scripts** – the Swiss Army knife for lazy (read: efficient) developers, DevOps gremlins, and security‑conscious caffeine addicts.
+Why manually check things when a script can do it faster, better, and without reading another 400‑page compliance doc?

 ---